DaMaHub/opendocumentrepository/readme.md

 * Especially on MacOS X  libnacl fails to find libsodium.
 An alternative is to just install it in the same directory where odr.py is situated.

+Please see also the FAQ in the doc folder.

 # License